bunto/bunto/site/_docs/pages.md

 file called `index.html` (by convention) in the site's root folder and display that as the homepage.
-Unless the web server you’re using is configured to look for some different filename as the default, this file will turn into the homepage of your Jekyll-generated site.
+Unless the web server you’re using is configured to look for some different filename as the default, this file will turn into the homepage of your Bunto-generated site.

 <div class="note">
   <h5>ProTip™: Use layouts on your homepage</h5>